Zelacine/sysadmin-infra-homework/README.md

-# Test: Nginx + PHP-FPM, Terraform, Ansible
+#  Nginx + PHP-FPM, Terraform, Ansible

 This repository is a **template** for completing the test assignment.
 Full description is in [INSTRUCTIONS.md](./INSTRUCTIONS.md).